Scholarly Comments on Academic Economics

 Editorial Process

 Compared with typical academic journals, even other online journals, the editorial process of EJW is very swift and interactive.
 Editors often work directly with authors by phone or email.
 Submissions will be actively edited for style and expression.
-In these respects, the EJW editorial process is like that of a carefully edited magazine, but without any sacrifice to scholarliness.
+In these respects, the EJW editorial process is like that of a carefully edited magazine, but without any sacrifice of scholarliness.

 General Organization